jananadiw/nuxt-typescript-sass-boilerplate/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

-### `static`

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

 ### `store`

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.